Quick video demo

 You can send us the support zip which contains the log files.
 You can download it following this official Atlassian documentation.

 Here is Atlassian’s documentation on how to download the support zip.

-You can create a Jira Service Desk support request with all information you could gather, please include the screenshot of the configuration and the logs or errors you could find in the browser or on the server-side.
+You can create a Jira Service Desk support request with all the information you can gather, please include the screenshot of the configuration and the logs or errors you could find in the browser or on the server side.